Photo provided by Philip Vukelich Photography

 Photo provided by Univesity of Idaho Photographic Services - Joe Pallen, photographer

-Download larger version of Dan’s photo pictured above (Daniel Bukvich; 4.98 MB; 3072 x 4308 pixels) OR Download larger version of Dan’s photo to the right (Daniel Bukvich; 288 KB; 1027 x 683 pixels) - more appropriate for use in print
+Click the top photo for a larger version of it OR Download larger version of Dan’s photo pictured to the right (Daniel Bukvich; 4.98 MB; 3072 x 4308 pixels) OR Download larger version of Dan’s photo to the far right (Daniel Bukvich; 288 KB; 1027 x 683 pixels) - more appropriate for use in print

 To download the photo on this page: